 - After executing the above steps, click on Inspect to check and know what went wrong with the ad slots.
 Also, you can Simulate ad requests to see which line item would win if you requested the slot again, or you also check which line item won the ad impression and why.

 Using Google Publisher Console and Ad Manager to Inspect Performance of Ad Campaigns

-So, open Publisher Console and go to the Delivery tools in the Ad Manager in two different tabs, review the ad delivery, and a list of other things listed below:
+So, open Publisher Console and go to the Delivery tools in the Ad Manager in two different tabs, review the ad delivery and a list of other things listed below:

-Google Publisher Console is a good option for publishers or developers who prefer to debug and troubleshoot the issues by themselves.
+Google Publisher Console is a good option for publishers or developers who prefer to debug and troubleshoot the issues themselves.
 The Console has multiple reasons to rely on – you can share the performance of various line items with the users who have access to your ad network, ask them for help to collaborate and troubleshoot line items, and many more.
-So, make use of the Google Publisher Console to discover and resolve the sources of unexpected ad delivery.
+So, use the Google Publisher Console to discover and resolve the sources of unexpected ad delivery.

 Google Publisher Console is a tool that helps publishers troubleshoot issues with their ads served by Ad Manager.
 It provides real-time data and insights into ad serving, delivery, and revenue.